- 3.2-inch LCD with 1.04 million dots

 Buying an older, yet still highly capable camera means you save hundreds of dollars.
 All that money can either stay in the bank or you can put it towards upgrading other gear, like buying a new lens or a new tripod.

-Additionally, though $2,800 is still a lot of money, that price point makes it easier for enthusiast photographers that want to upgrade to a full frame camera to do so.
+That price point makes it easier for enthusiast photographers that want to upgrade to a full frame camera to do so.

 With that kind of accessibility, I imagine that the 5D Mark III will continue to be a favorite camera for photographers for a good, long while.